AminnimAMoh/Deferit-DummyData/README.md

 # or

-Open [http://localhost:3001/responce](http://localhost:3001/responce) with your browser to see the result.
+Open [http://localhost:3001/responce](http://localhost:3001/responce) with your browser to see the [reactive] result.

 ## Unit testing